0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/reservations-discount-overview.md

 When you enable [zone-redundancy](../managed-instance/high-availability-sla-local-zone-redundancy.md#zone-redundant-availability) for Azure SQL Managed Instance, resources are made available in multiple availability zones to provide high availability and fault tolerance.

-_Regular compute resources_ for the primary instance are charged separately, and listed as separate entries on your bill, to the _zone-redundant add-on_.
+_Regular compute resources_ for the primary instance are charged separately to the _zone-redundant add-on_, and both are listed as separate entries on your bill.

 Total compute is calculated by adding the _zone-redundant add-on_ to the _regular compute cost_.
 While it's possible to pay for reservations for only the regular compute cost, or the zone redundant add-on, to achieve full reservation coverage for zone-redundant instances, you must purchase two separate reservations.